eloquent/phony/README.md

 At some point around this time I worked on a Node.js project, and explored a handful of the most popular Node mocking frameworks, before settling on the excellent [Sinon.JS].
 Its focus on callback-based stubbing and spying, and its extensive verification API would eventually influence *Phony* heavily.
-Many thanks to [@cjohansen] and all who worked on [Sinon.JS]!

 It wasn't until [HHVM] became a viable option in the PHP world that I really had to consider using something other than [Phake].
 I had wanted for a while to